Q: Can the community provide feedback on the UNSW Canberra City Draft Master Plan?

 - This project brings global expertise and opportunity for local employment and business.

-- The Defence and Security Innovation Precinct will support Australia’s defence and security mission.
-The precinct will attract world-class innovators and industry leaders, accelerating social and economic benefits.
+- Launch, UNSW Canberra’s defence and security innovation precinct, will be a leader in the realms of Innovation Districts.
+Designed to be energetic and social, the precinct will attract world-class innovators and industry leaders, accelerating social and economic benefits.

-Q: How many jobs will the new campus create?
+Q: How many jobs will the development of UNSW Canberra City create?

-- Preliminary analysis indicates that in the long term, the campus will generate over 2,000 jobs.
+Independent economic analysis commissioned by the ACT Government indicates that over the longer term the campus will generate at least 2,000 jobs.

-Q: Is the new campus aligned with the Australian Defence Force Academy?
+Q: Is UNSW Canberra City aligned with the Australian Defence Force Academy?

 Q: When will students begin studying?